-As she followed the light, she found herself outside of the cave she had been raised in.
-For the first time in her life she saw what she had been missing and she was both elated at the discovery and saddened by the life she had been living.
-Thus she began to search for happiness.
+As she followed the light, she found herself outside of the cave where she had been raised.
+For the first time in her life, she caught a glimpse of what she’d been missing.
+She was both elated at the discovery and saddened by the life her family had been living.
+Thus she began to search for her happiness.

-Despite her relief at finding light, the world outside the cave was almost too bright, for one thing it seemed unpredictable and scary at times.
+Despite her relief at finding the light, the world outside the cave was almost too bright, for one thing, it seemed unpredictable and scary at times.
 In such moments, she found herself longing to go back into the darkness where life seemed safe and predictable.
-Yet she knew such safety also stole her freedom for she was tired of being used as a slave by her family.
-And now that her eyes had become accustomed to the light, she couldn’t see very well in the cave.
+At the same time she knew such safety would also take away her freedom for she had been used as a slave by her family and now that her eyes were accustomed to the light, she’d struggle to see in the dark.

-Sometimes she wished she’d been born a princess and had never known the darkness of the cave.
-Her sad memories seemed to follow her everywhere and often darkened her path giving her anxiety.
-Even the smell of leather brought on panic attacks because it reminded her of the many times she had been beaten with a strap to appease someone else’s anger.
-Wherever the darkness fell, she heard the angry voices of her abusers and wondered if she could ever find a good life.
+Sometimes she wished she’d been born a princess and had never known the darkness.
+Sad memories were lurking everywhere, and they often darkened her path adding anxiety.
+Even the smell of leather brought on panic attacks because it reminded her of the times she’d been beaten with a strap to appease someone else’s anger.
+Wherever the darkness fell, she heard the angry voices of her abusers and wondered if she’d ever find a good life.

-As she continued her journey, she came around a bend and met an elderly woman who pulled back her shawl and offered her a leather book.
+As she stumbled over roots and rocks in her journey to get as far away from the cave as possible, she came around a bend and met an ancient woman who pulled back her shawl and offered her a leather book.
 She plugged her nose at the smell of the leather and noticed the old sage was bent over and her hands were gnarled.
-For a second, she held her crooked finger to her lips before speaking,“Here is a gift.
-Inside is the secret to a happy life.”
+For a second, she held her crooked finger to her lips.
+Then she spoke in a low whisper, “Here’s a gift.
+It holds the secret to a happy life.”

-The young girl was curious and wondered why the woman would offer it to her, but she accepted the book.
-The old woman continued in the opposite direction, while the young girl opened the book in her impatience–only to discover it was full of blank pages.
+The young girl was curious and wondered why the old woman would offer it to her, a stranger, but she accepted the book.
+The old woman continued in the opposite direction as the young girl opened up the book in impatience–only to discover it was full of blank pages.
 She turned and called out to the woman.
 “You tricked me!
 There’s nothing in this book!”

-The old woman slowly turned around and with a face full of kindness replied, “Write in the book and you’ll find the key to happiness.”
+The old woman slowly turned around and with a face full of kindness replied, “Write in it, and you will find the key to happiness.”

-The girl rolled her eyes and continued her journey.
-When night came, she lay under the stars and wondered at the mysterious meeting.
-In the early morning light, she woke up and began to write about her journey the day before.
-She marveled at where she had been and how much she had seen.
-From then on writing became a habit and she even began to enjoy the scent of leather.
+The girl young rolled her eyes and continued her journey.
+That night, she lay under the stars and wondered about the mysterious meeting.
+In the early morning light, she sat up and began to write about it the woman and the book.
+She marveled at how far she had come and how much she had seen in such a short time.
+From then on writing became her habit and she even began to enjoy the scent of leather.

-One day she felt lonely and discouraged and it seemed she had nothing good to write about.
-That was the day she began to write down her dreams.
-Each night when she felt her day had not gone as she had hoped, she dreamed a new dream for the next day and recorded it in the morning.
+One day feeling lonely and discouraged, she thought she had nothing good to write about, but that was the day she began to write down her dreams.
+Each night when she sensed her day was a waste and failure, she thought up a new vision for the next day and recorded it in the book.